YourDeveloper01/AmazonClone/README.md

 # 🛒 Amazon Clone - Homepage

-A frontend clone of the Amazon India homepage built using **HTML** and **CSS**.
+A frontend clone of the Amazon homepage built using **HTML** and **CSS**.
 This project replicates the layout and design of the real Amazon homepage for practice and learning UI development skills.

 ---